sarahkuny/joy-practicum/README.md

 Two terminal windows are required:

+- Backend: Run `yarn migrate` to create the project tables.
+Run `yarn` in the project's root folder to install Node dependencies. `yarn start` in the root folder starts the Express server on port 5000.
 - Frontend: `cd client` to navigate to the client folder, then run `yarn` to install React dependencies. `yarn start` starts the client server on port 3000.
-- Backend: Run `yarn` in the project's root folder to install Node dependencies. `yarn start` in the root folder starts the Express server on port 5000.

 # Features